cloud-bulldozer/benchmark-wrapper/docs/source/contributing/build_testing.md

 benchmark-wrapper uses [GitHub Actions](https://docs.github.com/en/actions) to automate builds of wrapper Docker images.
 This is done through the workflow defined in [build.yaml](https://github.com/cloud-bulldozer/benchmark-wrapper/blob/master/.github/workflows/build.yaml).
 The basic structure of the workflow is as follows:

 1. Use [ci/build_matrix.py](https://github.com/cloud-bulldozer/benchmark-wrapper/blob/master/ci/build_matrix.py) to discover Dockerfile candidates for build and create two [GitHub Actions Job Matrices](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idstrategymatrix).
 One will be a 'build matrix' that will organize building each selected Dockerfile candidate on each supported architecture.
 The other will be a 'manifest matrix' that will organize creating a manifest for each selected Dockerfile candidate that includes the built images across the supported architectures.
-1. For each Dockerfile on each architecture, build the Dockerfile, tag with `latest` and the GitHub commit SHA that triggered the build, and then push the image to quay.
+1. For each Dockerfile on each architecture, build the Dockerfile, and if on the master branch, then tag with `latest` and push to quay.
+If the build was manually triggered by a user, then instead of tagging with `latest`, tag with the given input tag and only push to quay if the user says to do so.
-1. For each Dockerfile, create a manifest that includes each architecture image and then push it to quay.
+1. If we pushed to quay in the previous step, then for each Dockerfile, create a manifest that includes each successfully built architecture image and then push it to quay.

 Note that:

 * A Dockerfile candidate is a Dockerfile within the benchmark-wrapper repository that sits underneath the parent directory for each wrapper.
 It's expected that each wrapper has a single Dockerfile that is compatible across architectures, rather than having multiple Dockerfiles split by architecture.
 * The build matrix Python script will dynamically discover all available Dockerfiles within the benchmark-wrapper repository and then only select those that need to be built based on what has changed.
-*  Right now we support `x86_64` are currently working on `arm64` images.
+*  Right now we support `amd64` are currently working on `arm64` images.

 Here's a diagram summarizing all those words: